sourcegraph/about/content/blogposts/2022/single-tenant-sourcegraph-cloud.md

 ## The future of Sourcegraph Cloud

-Today, we are doubling down on our single-tenant, dedicated Sourcegraph solution as our next-gen Sourcegraph Cloud.
+Moving forward, we are doubling down on our single-tenant, dedicated Sourcegraph solution as our next-gen Sourcegraph Cloud.
 This solution is available today, and is already in use by a number of our customers; if you’d like to see a demo and get started with Sourcegraph Cloud, [get in contact with a Sourcegraph engineer](https://info.sourcegraph.com/talk-to-a-developer).

 As we invest further in the single-tenant Sourcegraph Cloud, we will also be returning Sourcegraph.com to its original purpose: searching open source code.
 Doing so will allow us to focus on our Cloud solution and continue rapid development.
 We will also be sunsetting our beta features on Sourcegraph.com.